ddups/red-rover-code-challenge/README.md

 I decided that since I already had a deep understanding of the concepts involved with solving the problem, I would challenge myself to do something I haven't really done before - create a React app from scratch and solve it in a new language.
 This turned out to be more challenging than I expected, but I was able to use the [React documentation](https://react.dev/learn/) and plenty of Googling to get through it.

 Although I recognize that this is far from a production-quality React app, I am proud of what I was able to accomplish in a few hours.
-I also admit that this actually only solves the first part of the problem, but given my previous solution, I hope that this doesn't detract from my "score" and instead shows just how much I really want this position.

 ---
 # Requirements and Assumptions